osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

+To edit a favorite point, [tap](../map/map-context-menu.md#select-an-object-short-tap) it.

+- Select the **Edit favorite** button from the [*Map Context menu*](../map/map-context-menu.md#add--edit-favorite).
+- The editing process is described in the [*Add favorite point*](#create-and-edit) section.
+- In this editor there is a button **Delete** this point from your list of Favorites.
+For *Android*, it is duplicated in the upper right corner of the screen.
-You can change name, description, address for chosen favorite, change or create new group for it, select another icon, color and shap, replace another point with this.
+- You can change the name, description, address of the selected favorite, change or create a new group for it, choose a different icon, color and shape, replace it with another point.

-### Favorites in GPX file
+### Favorites in GPX File

 All information about a Favourite is stored and described using tags.
-When creating a Favourite point, you can write your own [description](#create) or use information from the OSM [point of interest (POI)](../map/point-layers-on-map.md#points-of-interest-poi) data from which your point was created.
+When creating a Favourite point, you can write your own [description](#create-and-edit) or use information from the OSM [point of interest (POI)](../map/point-layers-on-map.md#points-of-interest-poi) data from which your point was created.
 Favorite points, POIs, and Waypoints use the same **tags** to store information and are saved in **GPX file format**.

 ```xml